Virtual Roadshow on The Special Economic Zones in Pakistan under CPEC & Global Economic Opportunities Offered by Belt and Road Initiative

 The second session will host European and international experts to discuss the BRI in the larger context.
 Given the tense international strategic situation, it is very important to identify the points of agreement among East and West, especially the goals of economic cooperation, trade, and elimination of poverty and development.
 These being common goals of mankind, it is necessary to provide factual and objective knowledge of the nature of the BRI and why it is the best model to built a mechanism of cooperation and dialog among all nations.
 The idea of win-win cooperation is not a political slogan or gimmick.
 It is a provable economic and scientific method.
 The precedent for this notion is built on the nation of each nation thinking about “the advantage of the other” as stipulated in the Peace of Westphalia treaty (1648), which ended the terrible 30-Years War.
 To achieve peace, stability, and prosperity, it is important for each nation to look beyond its own narrow interests.
 To establish “a community of a shared future for mankind” as expressed by President Xi Jinping, it is necessary today, especially with the global crisis created by the COVID-19 pandemic, to find the common ground for dialog and cooperation among all nations.

-We welcome you to explore and discuss these issues in our webinar!
+We welcome you to explore and discuss these issues!

 Participation is free of charge, but preregistration is required!